 has so grievously sinned, what more will be needed to convict him, or show him the

 heinousness of his sin?
 Will it not be unutterable anguish for his soul?

 Recognizing the utter helplessness and irresponsibility of Judas, some

 may be tempted to deduce that he deserves no further infliction whatever.
-But the is
+But there is

 another extreme, false as the first.
 We must always keep in view God's great purpose to

 reveal Himself and to bless His creatures.
 Judas is a public character, just as Pharaoh